USEPA/govchat/README.md

-# Govchat

-Govchat is an open source chat UI for AI models.
+An open source chat UI for AI models.
 It is based on an old version of Chatbot-ui.

 ![Chatbot UI](./public/screenshots/screenshot-0402023.jpg)